 And the aravot among us – those of us who are just beginning our journeys to any form of audacious hospitality work – can both learn from everyone else and remind them that we all had to start somewhere, that we as Jews do not progress by shaming one another but by lifting one another up.

-All of us – no matter which of the four species we most closely identify with – a has something to learn and to offer.
-When we come together, when we take each of our skillsets, each of our stories and experiences, each of our gifts and flaws and combine into one unified force dedicated to tikkun olam (repairing the world), we become something bigger than we could have ever anticipated.
+All of us – no matter which of the four species we most closely identify with – has something to learn and to offer.
+When we come together, when we take each of our skillsets, each of our stories and experiences, each of our gifts and flaws and combine into one unified force dedicated to, we become something bigger than we could have ever anticipated.

 Want to begin your journey toward being audaciously hospitable?
 Start with one of the many articles on our site, including "Diversity, Inclusion, and Equity: What Are They and Why Do They Matter to Us?" by April N. Baskin, "Microaggressions vs. Microaffirmations: Welcoming Others at the 'Micro' Level" by Chris Harrison, and "5 Ways to Be an Ally to People with Disabilities" by Jordan Dashow.